OUIsolutions/CWebStudio/README.md

 int main(){
     struct CwebSever *sever = newCwebSever(3001, main_sever);
     //the higher time of the request handler
-    //after that , the sever will return 500
+    //after that, the sever will return 500
-    // these is useful to prevent the server infinite loop sever->function_timeout = 30;
+    // these is useful to prevent an infinite loop sever->function_timeout = 30;
     //the higher time of the client
     //after that , the sever will return 408